 Jean from Traveling Honeybird

 Lamingtons are one of those Australian iconic desserts that we all love but rarely give it the respect that it deserves.
 Cited as being created by a maid of Lord Lamington in the early 1900’s we more often seen as an afternoon delight rather than the main affair.
 The Lamington could easily be considered as Pavlova’s ugly cousin.
 What is a lamington?
 It’s two slices of sponge cake, soaked in a chocolate mixture dipped in shredded coconut and wedged together with raspberry jam.
 If you are truly indulgent you might even have a dollop of cream in between the sponge cake.

-You’ll find the humble lamington in bakeries across Australia and making an appearance on afternoon tea plates and trendy desserts like freakshakes.
+You’ll find the humble lamington in bakeries across Australia and making an appearance on afternoon tea plates and trendy desserts like freakshakes in Melbourne.

 Sally from Our3KidsVtheWorld